 Another cool Electron app for gamers and streamers in general is Streamlabs OBS.
 It is a free, simple, and efficient live broadcast software.
 Streamlabs OBS has actually the fastest set up process on the market.
 In addition, it includes tools to help you grow and monetize your channel like the tip jar and donation ticker widgets.

 8. WordPress Desktop

-Usually, people access WordPress through their browsers.
-But the WordPress Desktop app is designed so that people don’t get distracted from all the open browser’s tabs.
-It is an open-source framework which allows users to manage their content flawlessly and effortlessly.
-Users can also use the app to manage and update their websites’ plugins, receive notifications and promote their posts.
+Usually, people access WordPress through their browser.
+But the WordPress Desktop app is designed so that people don’t get distracted from all the open browser tabs.
+It is an open-source framework, which allows users to manage their content flawlessly and effortlessly.
+Users can also use the desktop app to manage and update their websites’ plugins, receive notifications and promote their posts.
 Most importantly, as all cross-platform apps, it runs on all operating systems.

 9. WhatsApp Desktop

 Guess what?
-The most downloaded messenger app, WhatsApp is also using Electron and NodeJS.
+The most downloaded messenger app, WhatsApp, is also using Electron and NodeJS.
 It is an open-source messaging client that runs on Mac, Windows and Linux.
-Furthermore, some of the features that it offers including native desktop notifications, keyboarded shortcuts, support for custom CSS stylesheet, etc.
+Furthermore, some of the features that it offers include native desktop notifications, keyboard shortcuts, support for custom CSS stylesheet, and more.